ikosmidis/brglm2/README.md

-Many of the estimation methods implemented in **brglm2** not only return estimates with improved frequentist properties (e.g. asymptotically smaller mean and median bias than what ML typically delivers), but also return finite estimates and estimated standard errors in binomial (e.g. logistic, probit, and complementary log-log regression) and multinomial regression models (e.g. baseline category logit models for nominal responses, and adjacent category logit models for ordinal responses).
+Many of the estimation methods implemented in **brglm2** not only return estimates with improved frequentist properties (e.g. asymptotically smaller mean and median bias than what ML typically delivers), but also estimates and estimated standard errors that are always finite in binomial (e.g. logistic, probit, and complementary log-log regression) and multinomial regression models (e.g. baseline category logit models for nominal responses, and adjacent category logit models for ordinal responses).
 For example, the code chunk below refits the model on the endometrial cancer study data using mean bias reduction.